Adolescent and Young Adult (AYA) Cancer Care Program

 While there is no good time in life to get cancer, teens and young adults have unique challenges that children and older adults do not experience.
 If you are in school, cancer treatment can disrupt your plans for graduation.
 If you are working, it has the potential to derail your career goals.
 Add to that concerns about relationships, appearance, independence, health insurance, questions about future ability to have children, and your social and emotional well-being, and it is safe to say a cancer diagnosis at this stage in life can turn your world upside down.

-No matter how isolated you might feel, you’re not alone.
-Each year, 70,000 adolescents and young adults in the United States are diagnosed with cancer.
+You’re not alone.
+Each year, more than 70,000 adolescents and young adults in the United States are diagnosed with cancer.
 In South Carolina, AYA patients account for approximately 10% of newly diagnosed patients.

 While there is no shortage of AYA patients, there has been a shortage of programs tailored to them to ensure they receive the best possible care.
 For multiple reasons, AYA patients have not realized the same benefits of cancer-related innovations that have been seen by both pediatric and older cancer patients with similar cancer types.
 Two possible reasons include a lack of coordinated care for this age group and a lack of enrollment in clinical trials, both issues which are nationally recognized by the National Comprehensive Cancer Network guidelines.
 AYA Cancer Care aims to eliminate both of those barriers to quality care.